 The Rush University Physician Assistant Program uses its Mission as the foundation for its goals.
 In turn, these goals serve as the basis upon which we assess our program’s performance.

-The mission of the Rush University Physician Assistant Program is to train qualified general and advanced practice physician assistants to practice medicine with competence, professionalism and compassion driven by academic excellence in scholarship, research and a spirit of service to the community.
+The mission of the Rush University Physician Assistant Program is to educate advanced practice PAs to practice medicine with competence, professionalism and compassion driven by academic excellence and a spirit of service to the community.

 PA Program Goals

 The goals of the program are to:

 - Prepare highly qualified physician assistants to take leadership roles in clinical practice, research, and service to the community and to the profession.